Novena to the Sacred Heart of Jesus

 Through this generosity love does not run out, but grows.
 It grows constantly.
 Such is the mysterious nature of love.
 And such is also the mystery of the heart of Jesus, which is generous to all.
 It is open for everyone and for each one.
 It opens completely from itself.
 And in this generosity it does not run out.
 The generosity of the heart bears testimony to the fact that love is not subject to the laws of death, but to the laws of resurrection and life.
 It bears testimony to the fact that love grows with love.
 Such is its nature.

-Paul VI gives testimony in our times.
+4. To this truth about love Paul VI gives testimony in our times.
 His human heart stopped beating here at Castel Gandolfo, eight years ago on the Feast of the Transfiguration of the Lord.
 His humble successor makes his own the same truth about love, which the late pontiff proclaimed by word and by life all the way to the end, invoking the divine heart.

-And so thinking about Pope Paul VI, today, during the Angelus prayer, we unite ourselves in a particular way to Mary, and we say: Heart of Jesus, generous to those who invoke you, welcome your servant into your eternal light.
+And so thinking about Pope Paul VI, today, during the Angelus prayer, we unite ourselves in a particular way to Mary, and we say: Heart of Jesus, generous to those who invoke you, welcome your servant into your eternal light."

 Day 9 - Novena to the Sacred Heart of Jesus